fermmm/group-date-client-rn/README.md

 2. Clone the repo, in the repo folder run `npm install`

-3. Duplicate the file `.env.example` and rename it: `.env`.
+3. Duplicate the file `env.config.example.js` and rename it: `env.config.js`.
 In Linux and MacOS you can use this command:
-  `cp .env.example .env`.
+  `cp env.config.example.js env.config.js`.

 4. Create an empty file named `google-services.json` inside android/app folder.
 This is required by expo to compile, the file will be empty but you will replace it with a real one in the future.